popshia/cycu-turtlebot3-teleop/README.md

 ```
 ## TurtleBot3

-1. SSH to your TurtleBot3
+1. SSH to your TurtleBot3, the default password is `turtlebot`
 ```
 ssh pi@{IP_ADDRESS_OF_TURTLEBOT3}
 ```